-Not everyone who has non-alcoholic fatty liver disease is at risk of developing progressive liver disease.
+Not everyone who has metabolic dysfunction-associated steatotic liver disease is at risk of developing progressive liver disease.
 However, because the management of this condition focuses on a healthy lifestyle, the chances of developing cardiovascular disease may also decrease.

 Alcohol